Optykan/site-boilerplate/README.md

 # site-boilerplate
 React (***new!***) + Foundation6 + Sass + Gulp.js + Browserify + Express.js + Babel for easy site setup and less pain in the future.

 React is included by default now, if you do not wish to include it simply remove all references to the react folder.
 Remove the `react` task and the corresponding `gulp.watch` in the `server` task.
 Then remove the folders `/assets/react` and `public/javascripts/react`.
+Also don't forget to remove the script reference to `app.js` in `views/partials/footer.ejs`.

 # Setup